Enrichment & Specialty Courses

-Our iMac Computer Lab is available to grades K-8 on a scheduled basis and iMacs are also located in each K-5 classroom.
+Our iMac Computer Lab is available to grades K-8 on a scheduled basis.
 Laptop carts are available for work in classrooms for grades 6-8.

 iPad carts are available for checkout and regularly used to create and share student-created digital content.